Concerts at Carr's Beach

 CLICK HERE for an audio taste of the show.

-Realize that it was more than 40 years ago and my memory may be a little hazy.
+Realize that it was 50 years ago (wow, I can't believe it's been FIFTY years) and my memory may be a little hazy.

-Please feel free to email me with any corrections.
+Please feel free to email me with any contributions or corrections.

 .